-You want to know more about whole life insurance in Singapore?
+Want to know more about whole life insurance plans in Singapore?

 You’re in the right place.

-The only 2 options for income protection (term vs whole life) ...
+- The 2 main options for income protection

 So, read on!

-Many of us will go straight into finding out what whole life insurance is, but some of us may not know the reason behind getting it (or just have a vague idea).
+Many of us will go straight into finding out what whole life insurance is, but may not know the reason why life insurance is important.

 Your income is needed for so many things: